catpea/catpea-project/database/furkies-purrkies/poem-1235/index.md

 chapter: 7
 ---

-Answers Are Found In The Quest For Greatness, Not In The Search For Meaning

-Remember that the victors rewrite history, and that historians are not immune to paving those roads with good intentions.
+Remember that, unfortunately, the victors rewrite history, and that historians are not immune to paving those roads with good intentions.

 Asking about meaning, is more like driving meaning into something, and it is likely that it was far too complex at the time, for us to grasp now.

-But when you set off, on a pleasant and interesting quest for greatness, you become more focused on independently building your self up.
+But you do get a better view, when you set off on a pleasant and interesting quest for greatness, you become more focused on independently building your self up - and thus wiser.

 The first few steps are funny, and may even lead you into a loop.